 All children need love, encouragement, and support, and for kids with learning disabilities, such positive reinforcement can help ensure that they emerge with a strong sense of self-worth, confidence, and the determination to keep going even when things are tough.

 Always remember that the way you behave and respond to challenges has a big impact on your child.
-A good attitude won’t solve the problems associated with a learning disability, but it can give your child hope and confidence that things can improve and that he or she will eventually succeed.
+A good attitude won't solve the problems associated with a learning disability, but it can give your child hope and confidence that things can improve and that they will eventually succeed.

 Tips for dealing with your child's learning disability

 Keep things in perspective.
 A learning disability isn't insurmountable.
 Remind yourself that everyone faces obstacles.
 It's up to you as a parent to teach your child how to deal with those obstacles without becoming discouraged or overwhelmed.
 Don't let the tests, school bureaucracy, and endless paperwork distract you from what's really important—giving your child plenty of emotional and moral support.

 Become your own expert.
 Do your own research and keep abreast of new developments in learning disability programs, therapies, and educational techniques.
 You may be tempted to look to others—teachers, therapists, doctors—for solutions, especially at first.
 But you're the foremost expert on your child, so take charge when it comes to finding the tools they need in order to learn.